Unique Romance between Geeks and Society

 He started stepping forward towards the huge school building where all the cool kids were chattering.
 It was quite windy but no harm to his jelled side combed hair.
 As he stepped into the school building he felt all eyes on him.
 A little shiver went through him but he kept walking looking for a computer lab where he wanted to test his game design project from the previous school.
 He really worked hard on it but was not able to present it since his family had to move to another city.
 Now he was a bit excited to show it to his new teacher and maybe, new friends?

-Life is not fair, and it’s not easy for any one.
-But, being a geek is privilege.
-The kind of dedication focus and enthusiasm needed to be successful, it’s already there.
+Life is not fair, and it’s not easy for anyone.
+But, being a geek is a privilege.
+The kind of dedicated focus and enthusiasm needed to be successful, it’s already there.

-I spent my child hood playing with action figures, staging huge wars between two civilizations.
-I used to love Atari, car racing with Enduro, or my favourite one, The Asteroids.
+I spent my childhood playing with action figures, staging huge wars between two civilizations.
+I used to love Atari, car racing with Enduro, or my favorite one, The Asteroids.
 My gaming level hiked a bit when Commodore 64 came in, it was totally a new arena.

-The first song that i was hooked with was Kraftwerk – The Man-Machine – The Robots, you must check it out, it’s pretty old, i guess it came out somewhere in 70’s, but trust me it was way ahead of its time.
+The first song that I was hooked with was Kraftwerk – The Man-Machine – The Robots, you must check it out, it’s pretty old, I guess it came out somewhere in the ’70s, but trust me it was way ahead of its time.

-Well, enough about my self, i don’t intend to bore you with my life stories, but please do comment if you have had the similar experiences.
+Well, enough about myself, I don’t intend to bore you with my life stories, but please do comment if you have had similar experiences.

 The geek community has been a growing culture that is gradually changing the face of society.
 More people are identifying as geeks and it’s not just about being knowledgeable on tech or science.
 It’s also about giving back to your communities, volunteering, following up with family members more often, and having an open mind for new things.

 I think that being a geek is much more human than anyone else.
-We don’t like politics, wars or voilence.
-We live in our own world of comics, games, technology and innovation.
+We don’t like politics, wars, or violence.
+We live in our own world of comics, games, technology, and innovation.
 We love to explore new things and add value to the world we live in.